home-assistant/addons/dnsmasq/DOCS.md

 internal IP address, e.g., `192.168.1.10`.
 While outside of this network, it would resolve normally.

-This options allows you to create a so called: Split DNS.
+This option allows you to create a so called: Split DNS.

 #### Option: `hosts.host`